bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ### Deploy a workflow document for your MCP server

 Replace `BUMP_MCP_SERVER_ID_OR_SLUG`with the slug (or id) of your MCP server.
 It can be found in your MCP server settings.
-Don't forget to replace the `file` path with the path to your [Flower](/help/mcp-servers/specification-support/flower-support/) or Arazzo (soon) workflow document.
+Don't forget to replace the `file` path with the path to your [Flower](/help/mcp-servers/specification-support/flower-support/) or Arazzo workflow document.

 `.github/workflows/bump.yml`